kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 ### New PodConditions

-A new condition type, called `TargetedForDisruption`, is introduced to indicate a pod failure caused by a disruption.
+A new condition type, called `DisruptionTarget`, is introduced to indicate a pod failure caused by a disruption.
 In order to account for different reasons for pod termination we add the following reason types based on the invocation context (we focus on covering these scenarios were the new